 We seek to improve patients’ quality of life, which is why we support the work of patient advocacy groups.
 These groups in turn provide patients, family members and caregivers with information on disease management.

-Supporting medical research and education
+Supporting medical education

-We also partner with industry associations, such as Global Alliance for Medical Education (GAME), International Alliance for Continuing Medical Education, (iPACME), European Federation of Pharmaceutical Industries and Associations (EFPIA), and Medical Affairs Professional Society (MAPS).
+We also partner with industry associations, such as Global Alliance for Medical Education (GAME), International Alliance for Continuing Medical Education, (iPACME), European Federation of Pharmaceutical Industries and Associations (EFPIA) and Medical Affairs Professional Society (MAPS).
 Together with these associations, we discuss how to improve and harmonize quality standards for medical education.

-In addition to disclosing monetary transfers of value on an individual level, we continue to publish overall spending on our research and development activities as required.
+In addition to disclosing monetary transfers of value on an individual level, we continue to publish overall spending on our research and development activities, as required.

 Regular employee training

 New employees participate in onboarding training dealing with the review and approval of promotional materials.
-Additionally, employees in charge of marketing and promotion of pharmaceutical products can also access our respective guidelines via our intranet.
+Additionally, employees in charge of marketing and promotion of pharmaceutical products can also access our respective guidelines via our corporate intranet.